Myth Busting Conversion Rate Optimization with Tim Ash

-There’s usually a war between these strict branding departments (you have to use this font, this color, this voice, etc.,) and the direct response marketing people, who do whatever it takes to sell.
+There’s usually a war between these strict branding departments (you have to use this font, this color, this voice, etc.) and the direct response marketing people, who do whatever it takes to sell.
 He cited this experiment where a brand of instant coffee was served at a luxury restaurant – surprisingly, the customers found the cheap coffee as good as the premium product they expected.

-Tim has done extensive work on landing page optimization, and his book has a whole chapter devoted to this topic, named ‘The seven deadly sins of landing pages.’
+Tim has done extensive work on landing page optimization, and his book has a whole chapter devoted to this topic, named ‘The Seven Deadly Sins of landing pages.’

 Here are three important ones he mentioned:

 1. Messaging Expertise, Authority, and Trust- A poorly conceived page won’t generate trust.
-Users won’t buy from you without offering them proof, authority, etc.
+Users won’t buy from you without offering proof, authority, etc.

 2. Short Words Win- Way too much text.
 It’s been repeatedly shown that cutting back the amount of text and anything you can’t objectively substantiate gets much higher conversion rates.
 Listen to this interview with Joe Romm on viral messaging.